 If you want to stretch a leather belt because it is too tight for you, my number 1 recommendation for you would be to create a new hole at the non-buckle end of the belt.

 For this method to work, you would need to ensure two things.
 First, make sure that there is enough space for an additional hole.
 Often times the belt makers leave very little space at the end of a belt to force people to buy a new belt if the old one becomes too tight for them.

 Secondly, you need to determine how much you want to stretch the belt, that is, how tight it is for you.
 If it is only an inch or so tight, then don’t go for this method.
 It will be quite difficult to create a new hole at such a little distance from the previous, and there are plenty of other methods that are much more hassle-free.

-Wear your leather belt as much as possible
+2. Wear your belt as much as possible

 The simplest and cheapest way to stretch a leather belt is simply wearing it.
 A great property of leather as a material is its flexibility and adaptability.
 Over time, leather tends to mold itself to the shape of the person wearing it.